-Natalie Oliveri Music Therapy will work collaboratively and creatively with you to engage your child.
+Creative Therapy Adelaide will work collaboratively and creatively with you to engage your child.
 Your assistance will be required, similarly to the way we work in some face-to-face sessions.
 Telehealth sessions rely on the support provided by the parent or caregiver, who may need to engage more to assist the facilitation of the therapy.

 No, not at all.
 This is a time to be innovative and creative and we can find many different ways to improvise.

-Due to confidentiality and copyright laws clients are not permitted to record online music therapy sessions.
+Due to confidentiality and copyright laws clients are not permitted to record online therapy sessions unless negotiated with the provider.